If be it your hubby,

 - In John Barnes's One for the Morning Glory, the Riddling Beast has a riddle for all who would enter the goblins' lands, and Amatus answers that it is himself and the things that are his, because the answer is always "yourself" in such riddles — and it added "And what has it got in its pockets?"
 After they escape, they turn the Beast about, which will keep the goblins in, because they can not easily answer a question the answer to which is "yourself."

-- In the gamebook Blade of the Guillotine, set during the French Revolution, the protagonist learns that the McGuffin is in a garden where a plant with underground roots is feeding the hearts and souls of the nation.
-It means that the McGuffin is, well, buried in a potato garden.
+- In the gamebook Blade of the Guillotine, set during the French Revolution, the protagonist learns that the MacGuffin is in a garden where a plant with underground roots is feeding the hearts and souls of the nation.
+It means that the MacGuffin is, well, buried in a potato garden.
 If the player tries to be smart, reads the riddle as a metaphor and visits the National Convention, he gets in trouble.

 Live Action TV

 - One of the tests to find the Holy Grail in Stargate SG-1 was to answer a series of riddles.

 - The whole quest was basically a giant riddle, since they had to figure out the instructions for each individual test plus the general instructions for the quest.

 - So Weird had a variation that substituted trivia questions for riddles and instead of answering correctly to pass, the characters had to answer correctly to survive.
 (An incorrect answer would result in the character being turned into an eggplant.)
 The monsters of the week were very sneaky and would con people into playing without realizing it.
 (By asking a seemingly innocent question and then changing the person when they didn't know the answer, even though the person hadn't actually agreed to the game.)
 Fi ends up having to play the game in order to save her friends and family.